expertanalytics/rasputin/README.md

 ## Implementation strategy

-All the heavy lifting in Rasputin is made by external software.
-The triangulation and simplification routines are done in `CGAL`, the processing of the GeoTIFF files in handled by `Pillow`.
-Finally, the wrapper code is built by `pybind11`.
+All the heavy lifting in Rasputin is done by external software.
+The triangulation and simplification routines are done in `CGAL` and the wrapper code is built by `pybind11`.
+Finally, the processing of the GeoTIFF files is handled by the Python module `Pillow`.

 ## Installation